 - o There is no need to introduce plants or seeds into the pasture.
-Our own experience of maniging and monitoring former intensively-farmed pastures over a ten-year period or us very confliant that new species will arrive and flourish a ten fight conditions dev One of these fields we maniged went from no more than 15 species to 107 species of grasses and flowers in less than ten years. - ne required transformation to a "wikfilower meadow" can be achieved by cutting the grassland only once a year (ideally in mid- to late-August).
-This schedule allows pla flower and seeds to set, and meny insects and other ground invariabrates time to o their life-cycle. - o in the first years the field will be lightly-grazed by cattle during the autumn and winter.
-The cattle will lightly peach the land, which opens up the sward to allow seeds to germinate, - o it will be locked up from any grazing from April 1st until the hay harvest in August. - o in mid- to late-August it will be cut, turned several times and then baled.
-Removing the cuttings as baled hay or haylegs will in time reduce soil fartility and creats the conditions make possible colonisation by a greater diversity of meadow species, many of which are inhibited by high levels of fertility. - o For at least the first five years, there will be no applications of chemics! (erilliser or organic manure.
-At the end of that period the botanical state of the field will be evaluated by a suitably-experienced ecologist. - o Within the mesdow there can be regularly mown pathways and perhaps also one or two larger areas created as "pionic" points to be enjoyed by visitors to Wyndhill Hideaway.
+Our own experience of managing and monitoring former intensively-farmed pastures over a ten-year period makes us very conflicted that reversection will serve and filterish as the right conditions of avalop.
+One of these fields we managed went from no more than 15 species to 107 species of grasses and flowers in less han ten years. - o The required transformation to a "widthower meadow" can be achieved by cutting the grassland only once a year (idealty in mid-to late-August).
+This schedule allows plants to flower and seeds to set, and many insects and other ground invertabrates time to complete their life-cycle. - o in the first years the field will be lightly-grazed by cattle during the autumn and winter.
+The cattle will lightly poech the land, which opens up the sward to allow seeds to germinate. - o it will be locked up from any grazing from April 1st until the hay harvest in August - o in mid- to late-August it will be cut, turned several times and then baled.
+Removing the cuttings as baled hay or haylage will in time reduce soil furtility and crests the condition make possible colonisation by a greater diversity of meadow species, many of which a inhibited by high levels of fertility. - o For at least the first five years, there will be no applications of chemical fertilizer or origanic manure.
+At the end of that period the botanical state of the field will be evaluat by a cultably perpendence decologist.
+In the period of the period of the control of the c